Zena, Oregon

 Zena, Oregon is a former community (now considered a ghost town) approximately 10 mi northwest of Salem, Oregon, United States, in Polk County.
 The community was established in 1858, originally called "Spring Valley".
 It was renamed "Zena" by Daniel Jackson Cooper and his brother Jacob Calvin Cooper, pioneers from Missouri.
-In 1866, they built a store and located the post office there, renaming the community in tribute to their wives (and sisters), Arvazena Spilman Cooper and Melzena Spilman Cooper.
+In 1866, they built a store and located the post office there, renaming the community in tribute to their wives, Arvazena Spilman Cooper and Melzena Spilman Cooper, who were sisters.
 Zena is home to the historic Spring Valley Presbyterian Church.
 The 1992 novel, The Road to Zena by Joel Redon, is set in Zena and nearby Lincoln.

 Arvazena Cooper

 Arvazena was born in 1846 in Cherokee County, North Carolina.
 She spent many years in Missouri and married Daniel Jackson Cooper in May 1861.
 Two years later, the family moved west and settled in Oregon's Willamette Valley.
 She and her husband had 15 children born in Missouri, Oregon and on the journey to Oregon.
 Arvazena died in 1929 and is buried in The Dalles, Oregon.